d-r-n/d-r-n.github.io/_posts/2023-09-05-warm-intro.md

 Why we've been sucking at sales:<sup>*</sup>

 We started the month targeting production companies with cold outreach.
 Leaning into production companies felt natural given our understanding of their pain points and data routines.
-Plus, we know we can easily translate what we've built for our first customer to many more.
+Plus, we can easily translate what we've built for our first customer to many more.

 This was absolutely brutal.
 Despite our personalized messages and enthusiastic pitches, the response rate was 0%.

 So we self-examined.

 - <strong>Why production companies?</strong> Well, for one, we know their general data retrieval & analysis routines.
 We learned this from our customer.
-Second, we know we can replicate the success we've had with them.
+Second, we think we can replicate the success we've had with them.
 But, our product is inherently problem-oriented&mdash;we solve a general problem that every company struggles with.
 So why limit ourselves to production companies?

 - <strong>Why cold outreach?</strong> We exhausted our network.
 Wrong!
 We hadn't even come close to exhausting our network.
 We overlooked the potential of our connections.
 In other words, we were being dumb.